Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/camera-stacking.md

 ![Removing a Camera from a Camera Stack](Images/camera-stack-remove-camera.png)

 1. Create a Camera Stack that contains at least one Overlay Camera.
-For instructions, see [Adding a Camera to a Camera Stack](#adding-a-camera-to-a-camera-stack).
+For instructions, refer to [Adding a Camera to a Camera Stack](#adding-a-camera-to-a-camera-stack).
 2. Select the Camera Stack's Base Camera.
 3. In the Camera Inspector, scroll to the Stack section, click the name of the Overlay Camera you want to remove, and then click the **minus (-)** button.